Soccer eases life in Jordan refugee camp, until goal dispute

 Home-made ice creams, kebabs, shoes, fruit and vegetables, spices, flowers, pets, mobile phones, speakers, tools and even wedding dresses are all for sale along the dusty thoroughfare where donkey-pulled carts, bicycles and even some cars jostle for space.

-And soccer has taken hold, as it can almost everywhere on the planet.
+And football has taken hold, as it can almost everywhere on the planet.

 The Asian Football Development Project (AFDP) has played a huge part in giving not only children and teenagers, but also young men and women, a glimmer of hope amid desperation.

-"Almost everyone has lost someone in the war and many of the children have very sad, painful stories," Carine N'koue, project co-ordinator of the AFDP's program in Zaatari, told Reuters.
+"Almost everyone has lost someone in the war and many of the children have very sad, painful stories," Carine N'koue, project co-ordinator of the AFDP's programme in Zaatari, told Reuters.

-"But soccer, and some of the other games we organize for the younger ones, is helping to improve their lives.
+"But football, and some of the other games we organise for the younger ones, is helping to improve their lives.

-"Playing soccer is giving them back their self-esteem, and they are learning to be kids again.
+"Playing football is giving them back their self-esteem, and they are learning to be kids again.
 Many of them stopped being children because of what they have been through."

 GOAL DISPUTE

-Many other overseas organizations including world governing body FIFA and European governing body UEFA are involved in the soccer program as well as refugee-aid organizations like the Australian-based Football United.
+Many other overseas organisations including world governing body FIFA and European governing body UEFA are involved in the football programme as well as refugee-aid organisations like the Australian-based Football United.

 Per Ravn Omdal, former president of the Norwegian FA, heads Norway's involvement with Zaatari and visits the camp regularly.